 In the case of excused absences, it is the obligation of the student to notify the instructor as soon as possible and make up all missed work.

-When a student represents Midland College at an official event, the student must notify instructors prior to the event.
+When a student represents Midland College at an official event and will miss class, the student must notify instructors prior to the event.

 Student Withdrawals